 Acevedo-Sánchez is the second member of her extended family—her mother has 17 brothers and sisters; her father has 11—to earn a college degree.
 She didn’t learn about MIT until she began studying at the University of Puerto Rico, and attending the Institute felt like a very big step.

 “I remember my thoughts were, ‘I’m never going to make it there.’
 It felt really, really out of reach,” she says.
 “But I don’t say ‘no’ to myself.
 I just go for it.”

-Today at MIT, Acevedo-Sánchez is pursuing her passion for biology as the recipient of the Bernard S. and Sophie G. Gould Fellowship, working to understand the basic processes that make all the complexity of life possible.
+Today at MIT, Acevedo-Sánchez is pursuing her passion for biology, working to understand the basic processes that make all the complexity of life possible.
 “To me, it seems like a puzzle waiting for someone to assemble the pieces,” she says.

 Her research focuses on a fundamental question: How do bacterial pathogens hijack a host?
 By studying how they travel between cells and spur infection, she hopes to discover more about the diseases they cause and potential therapies.